swiss-art-research-net/metaphacts-community/README.md

 * IntelliJ IDEA - should add `-Dsbt.override.build.repos=true -Dsbt.repository.config=./project/repositories` to VM parameters when importing the project (c.f. this [answer](https://stackoverflow.com/questions/26933523/why-intellij-cant-find-sbt-snapshot-dependencies/27173389#27173389)).

 ## Running the Platform
-Once being in the SBT console (`sh build.sh`), run `˜jetty:start` which will compile all sources and start the jetty server.
+Once being in the SBT console (`sh build.sh`), run `~jetty:start` which will compile all sources and start the jetty server.
 The tilde `~` will make SBT to watch source directories for changes in order to trigger incremental compilation, so any change to the server-side or client-side sources triggers re-deployment, which takes no more than a few seconds until they are picked-up by Jetty.

 Finally, go to [http://127.0.0.1:10214/](http://127.0.0.1:10214/).
 You should see the login screen and should be able to login with standard login `admin:admin`.